-This is a question on scale of D flat major, descending scale.
+This is a question on scale of F# harmonic minor, descending scale.
+For an harmonic minor scale, the 7th notes should be sharpened.
 Here’s the answers:

 In this question, students are asked to give a clef (treble, bass, alto or tenor clef), so that the resulting scale is in a minor key.

 (b) alto clef